Route

 Day 4: Rovinj

-Today you will visit Brioni National Park with its idyllic natural beauty, where Yugoslav leader Tito had his country residence.
+Today you’ll visit Brijuni National Park with its idyllic natural beauty, where the Yugoslav leader Tito had his country retreat.
 He received many heads of state and film stars here.
-With the exotic animals he received as gifts from them, he formed a safari park on Veli Brioni, which still exists today.
-The national park consists of 14 islets.
-Also fun is the Kamenjak nature park, which is surrounded by 30 kilometres of coastline, dotted with many bays and beautiful beaches.
+With the exotic animals he received as gifts from them, he established a safari park on Veli Brijuni, which still exists today.

 Day 7: Poreč

-Day 8: Going home
+Day 8: Return home

 Why book with Caractère?